Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 In order for the switch to be fixed on the printbed, an adapter is needed to hold the switch so that it does not move or rotate during testing.

-All individual print files and documentation of MMC60 switch and Interact switch can be found in [/Hardware/Adapters and Jigs/MMC60 Jig](/Hardware/Adapters_and_Jigs/MMC60_Jig) folder and [/Hardware/Adapters and Jigs/MMC60 Jig](/Hardware/Adapters_and_Jigs/Interact_Switch_Jig) folder.
+All individual print files and documentation of MMC60 switch and Interact switch can be found in [/3D_Printing _Files/MMC60 Jig](/3D_Printing_Files/MMC60_Jig) folder and [/3D Printing Files/MMC60 Jig](/3D_Printing_Files/Interact_Switch_Jig) folder.

 ### 8. Run testing routine

 Now that the testing system is assembled and a switch to test has been chosen, you are ready to run a test!

 The detailed testing routine instructions can be found at [/Software/Neoprint](/Software/Neoprint).

+## Future Works

+### 1. Locking jigs for other types of assistive switches

+For this project, we only focused on building and testing the MMC60 Switch and Interact Switch.
+The testing routine requires a specific locking jig design for different types of switches.
+We have developed a Locking Jig Design Guide in [/3D Printing Files](/3D_Printing_Files) for future developments of other types of locking jig designs.

 ## License